JulieMontoya/BCP_design/stream_of_consciousness.md

 Embed "sidedness"  (i.e., whether belongs in "single sided" set, "double sided" set or always)  into plot descriptions data.
 Have single "smart" `_header` and `_main` plot entry points, which call appropriate drill or photoplot section according to selected plot type.
 (What about solder paste stencils?)

 Redefine how via size is calculated: instead of 2 times hole size, use hole size plus track width.
+Then, we can use via apertures for pads on inner layers, just select one with same or smallest larger hole.

+Separate out the insertion sort routine from the plotting program; and use it to create a parts list where components are sorted descending by area, tiebreaking on designator.
+This might be useful in some sort of pre-scattering program which would disperse components around the board area.

+When converting a wiring list to a design, don't just discard the values.
+Instead, build up a value list, associating component designators to their values in the usual fashion of a header table with designator, starting address and length; which need not be pulled in with the design database, but can still be recombined with a deconstructed design if necessary.

+Need to be able to edit existing routes.
+Implies need to be able to choose a route to edit.

+Need to be able to add drawing and writing layers.
+A series of vertices forming a shape similarly to how silkscreen outlines work, or a piece of text; with a layer, width, rotation and flip.
+Text also needs a size.
+Probably should default to flipped on even layers.